amberstarlight/website/src/blog/posts/2025/from-analogue-to-digital.md

 so-called "retro-gamers" have entrenched themselves into; I have my opinions and have curated my setup to fit my needs, but yours will be different and so I advise taking the time to research different solutions.
-There's some further reading at the bottom of this post which should serve as some jumping off points.
-Remember - there is no "perfect setup", only the setup that is perfect _for you_.
+There's some further reading at the bottom of this post which should serve as jumping off points.
+Remember - there is no one "perfect setup", only the setup that is perfect _for you_.

 ## What are the options?